Samirn2/Smart-Campus-JAXRS/README.md

 ---

 ### Q4.1:
-**The Sub-Resource Locator pattern is an effective way to keep code organised as an API expands by delegating logic to smaller, specialised classes.** Instead of building one massive class to manage every nested path, the `RoomResource` handles room-level data and then passes the request to a separate `SensorResource` for sensor-specific logic.
+**The Sub-Resource Locator pattern is an effective way to keep code organised as an API expands by passing logic to smaller, specialised classes.** Instead of building one massive class to manage every nested path, the `RoomResource` handles room-level data and then passes the request to a separate `SensorResource` for sensor-specific logic.
 This prevents the codebase from becoming cluttered and difficult to debug.
-Ultimately, this makes the API much easier to maintain because changes to sensor logic are contained within their own class rather than being buried in room-related code.
+Ultimately, this makes the API much easier to maintain because changes to sensor logic are contained within their own class rather than being buried in code.

 ---